 A wide range of potential PhD topics are on offer.
 Students interested in particular projects or potential projects in related areas, are strongly encouraged to contact the relevant supervisor(s).

 How to apply

 PhD scholarships for domestic and international students include nearly $25,000/year for living expenses and all program fees for the duration of the project.
 Certain projects have an allocated scholarship, others can attract a domestic or international scholarship.
-Application instructions are available here (international students also see this page), but first please contact the relevant supervisor listed next to the project.
+Application instructions are available here (international students should refer also to this page), but first please contact the relevant supervisor listed next to the project.